wenzler/quiz/README.md

 ## How to Use

-1. Clone the repository
+1. Clone the repository to your servers httpdocs area
-2. Open `index.html` in a modern browser (no server required)
+2. Open `index.html` in a modern browser
 3. Select a test file
 4. Choose time limit and mode
 5. Start training or exam